ejlopez44/noteTakerApp/README.md

 ## Description

-You can view the deployed application here at: https://fathomless-waters-95379.herokuapp.com
+You can view a deployed example application at: https://fathomless-waters-95379.herokuapp.com

 This app is an exercise in GET, POST and DELETE methods to a backend server.
 Each method has routes that create functionality on the Note Application.
 Technologies used were: NodeJS, ExpressJS and other 3rd party dependencies such as UUID.